Sasan94/Neurolab/University-Exercises/Python/Mini Projects/Store Shopping System/README.md

 - Display All Products
 - Total Store Revenue
 - Report Sales By Category
-- Exorbitant Products
+- Exorbitant And Cheap Products
-- Best-Selling Products
+- Best-Selling And Least-Selling Products
 - Exit The Program

 ## ⚙️ Requirements